Live2D/CubismUnrealEngineComponents/README.md

 It is used in conjunction with the Live2D Cubism Core.

-Go [here](https://community.live2d.com/categories/downloadue) if you're looking for the download page of the SDK package.
+Go [here](https://www.live2d.com/en/sdk/download/unrealengine/) if you're looking for the download page of the SDK package.

-## Pre-release Software

-This product is "Pre-release Software".

-The Pre-release Software is not Live2D’s commercial product and may include bugs, errors, and other deficiencies which may arise system errors or data loss.

-For more details, please read the [license](LICENSE.md).

 ## License